fkaduk/kobodeck/README.md

 sure.

 It is unclear how to solve this - we don't have many options because the Linux distribution Kobo is running is so ... alien.
-We could restrict the udev rules to `ACTION=="add"` (being tested).
-Another option would be to try and hook into DBUS, wpa-supplicant, dhcpcd or some other existing daemon.
+We could try and hook into DBUS, wpa-supplicant, dhcpcd or some other existing daemon.
 Finally, the kernel has the netlink(7) socket interface to get notifications for interface changes since Linux 2.2, but that would require starting as a daemon which is trickier.

 Slow builds
 -----------